What Is Nonprofit Payment Processing?

 Nonprofit payment processing, also known as credit card processing or an online payment system, is the processing of donors’ financial information whenever they make an online transaction with a nonprofit organization.

-Any nonprofit that uses online fundraising will need to have a payment processor to collect donations online.
+Any nonprofit that relies on online fundraising will need to have a payment processor to collect donations online.
 For small to midsize nonprofits, online donations make up between 7.8% and 13.4% of total fundraising, so it’s important to give supporters a way to make their contributions online.

 Nonprofits also use payment processing for other online purchases, like merchandise sales, event registration, and membership fees.